sehij14/python-projects/README.md

 - zipfile (built-in)
 - xml.etree.ElementTree (built-in)
 - datetime (built-in)
-- No external libraries used — everything so far is pure Python
+- No external libraries used, everything i used so far is pure Python

 ---